adventuregamestudio/ags-manual/README.md

 cd "ags-manual-$VERSION"
 ```

 Next run the `configure` script.
-Help is available by running
-`configure --help`.

-The default behaviour is to build with Microsoft's CHM compiler `hhc`
-which is found within an installation of "HTML Help Workshop", to
+Two CHM compilers are supported.
+Microsoft's `hhc` is preferred by
-instead build with Free Pascal's `chmcmd` use the configure option
+default.
+To instead build with Free Pascal's `chmcmd` use the configure
-`--with-chmcmd`.
+option `--with-chmcmd`.

 The default behaviour is to locate Pandoc and a CHM compiler by
 searching in PATH and running feature tests as necessary.
 To bypass
-the search and feature checks the following environment variables can
+the search any feature checks the following environment variables can
 be set:

 variable | defines